sheafk/objc-palindrome-inspector-ios-0616/README.md

 Commit and push your solution to your remote fork.
 On GitHub, open a pull request to complete the lab.
 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/objc-palindrome-inspector' title='Palindrome Inspector'>Palindrome Inspector</a> on Learn.co and start learning to code for free.</p>

+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/objc-palindrome-inspector'>Palindrome Inspector</a> on Learn.co and start learning to code for free.</p>